Holiday Pleasures book 3

 The hand gripped her shoulder more tightly.
 “Jane.
 How surprised I am to find you here.”

-Jane bit the inside of her cheek to keep herself from exclaiming.
+Jane opened her eyes, biting the inside of her cheek to keep herself from calling out.
 She knew that voice, with just a hint of the rough southern coast in its patterns.

 She tipped her face up; as always, her insides gave a longing squirm when she saw him.
 Six feet of lifelong dreams: dark-haired, blue-eyed, kind and good-humored.